Concrete

 Slitter Line & Leveler/Straightener Foundations

 These complex foundations require special attention and engineering because of how heavy they are and the work they accomplish.
 Slitter line foundations support the machinery that slits larger steel coils into narrower coils for further steel processing.
 These foundations commonly have a looping pit which varies in depth from 10’ to 40’ deep depending on the size of the slitter and the thickness of the material that is being slit.
-The pits can be very complex to construct.
-They require an earth retention system or another construction method to deal with the soil retention.
-They are often deeper than the water table thus also requiring a dewatering system.

 Press Foundations